dobsonj/ctf/writeups/2019/dc27-openctf/tellme/readme.md

   }
 ```

+## Solution

-So just recompile that function in a separate program, pass in those 2 static strings, and print the output.
+Just recompile that function in a separate program, pass in those 2 static strings, and print the output.

 ```
 #include <ctype.h>